-The joint venture of the Company, included in the financial statements is as follows:
+The joint venture of the Company, included in the condensed interim financial information is as follows:

-Country of Ownership Entity Name incorporation Relationship interest Qatar Aluminium Limited Q.P.J.S.C Qatar Joint venture 50%
+Entity Name Country of incorporation Relationship Ownership interest Qatar Aluminium Limited Q.P.J.S.C Qatar Joint venture 50%

 Qatar Aluminum Limited Q.P.J.S.C.
 (Qatalum) was registered on 24 July 2007 as a Qatari Joint Stock Company in accordance with formerly Article 68 of the Qatar Commercial Companies Law No.5 of 2002 (replaced by Article 207 of Law No. 11 of 2015) and the terms of its Articles of Association under commercial registration number 36539.
 During 2018, QatarEnergy transferred its ownership in Qatalum to the Company.